cmc5788/react-native-experiments/README.md

 ## TODO

 1. So far, only the Android source contains anything but the React sample project.
 Polish up first pass at contracts on Android, then investigate iOS implementation.

+2. Obviously, need a lot of cleanup (re: naming).
+Everything at this stage is prototyped ad-hoc to get a working feel for the setup.